Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Discovery of vortex-driven modes in the near-BL region

-In addition to spatial distributions of $rv_r\sqrt{\Sigma}$, which illustrate the amplitude of the wave-like perturbation, we also examined the maps of vortensity (or potential vorticity, related to the vorticity $\mathbf{\omega}\equiv\mathbf{\nabla}\times \mathbf{v}$) \ba \zeta\equiv\dfrac{\mathbf{\omega}}{\Sigma}=\dfrac{\mathbf{\nabla}\times \mathbf{v}}{\Sigma}, \ea which are shown in the $r-\phi$ coordinate plane in Figures \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a} (left columns).
+In addition to spatial distributions of $rv_r\sqrt{\Sigma}$, which illustrate the amplitude of the wave-like perturbation, we also examined the maps of vortensity (or potential vorticity, related to the vorticity $\mathbf{\omega}\equiv\mathbf{\nabla}\times \mathbf{v}$) \ba \zeta\equiv\dfrac{\mathbf{\omega}}{\Sigma}=\dfrac{\mathbf{\nabla}\times \mathbf{v}}{\Sigma}, \ea which are shown in the $r-\varphi$ coordinate plane in Figures \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a} (left columns).

-These maps reveal that many of the morphological structures observed in our simulations and mentioned in \S \ref{sect:fiducial} are, in fact, caused by the localized structures in the spatial distribution of vortensity that emerge in the near-BL region.
+These maps reveal that many of the morphological structures observed in our simulations and mentioned in \S \ref{sect:fiducial} are, in fact, caused by the localized structures in the spatial distribution of $\zeta$ that emerge in the near-BL region.
 Quite generally, we find two types of vortensity structures that give rise to global waves in disks.
-Their typical appearance is illustrated in Figure \ref{fig:vortex-types}, where we plot both vortensity and $rv_r\sqrt{\Sigma}$ in the $r-\phi$ coordinate plane for a couple of representative runs.
+Their typical appearance is illustrated in Figure \ref{fig:vortex-types}, where we plot both vortensity and $rv_r\sqrt{\Sigma}$ for a couple of representative runs.